devilyouwei/QuickNode/README.md

 ## Login and Register Example

-This is an example for user login and reister APIs.
+This is an example for user login and register APIs.
 It shows how to connect MySQL, send verify email, use md5 to encrypt

 ```js
 const md5 = require('md5')